8-K Filings Explained: The Early Warning System for Investors

 1. Cover Page

-The cover page gives you:
+I start here.
+The cover page shows:

 - Company name and ticker.